Welcome to Charles Dickens’ Birthplace Museum

 Charles Dickens Guided Walks

 Discover the area where the Dickens family lived and worked!
 These walks are led by Portsmouth Tourist Guides and take place on various dates over the year.
-They all start at the Victory Gate (the entrance to the Historic Dockyard) and finish at the City Museum, Museum Road.
-This also provides an opportunity for you to see the "A Study in Sherlock" exhibition at the City Museum, which showcases the largest collection pertaining to Doyle and his creation Sherlock Holmes in the world, making Portsmouth the home of great writing.
-Click here to see when the walks are taking place
+They all start at the Victory Gate (the entrance to the Historic Dockyard) and finish at the Portsmouth Museum, Museum Road.
+This also provides an opportunity for you to see the "A Study in Sherlock" exhibition at the Portsmouth Museum, which showcases the largest collection pertaining to Doyle and his creation Sherlock Holmes in the world, making Portsmouth the home of great writing.

 Come and hear readings of Charles Dickens' work